Grademark/grademark/README.md

 ### Visualizing the results

-Visualize the equity curve and drawdown chart for your backtest:
+Use [Data-Forge Plot](https://github.com/data-forge/data-forge-plot) to visualize the equity curve and drawdown chart from your trading strategy:

 ```javascript
 computeEquityCurve(trades)